unbalancedparentheses/data_science_in_julia_for_hackers/documentation/Bookdown.md

 3. Since Data science in Julia for hackers has chapters that involve a lot of computation we render each chapter separately.

-    Run the following method in the RStudio console:
+    To render a chapter, we run the following method in the RStudio console:

     `bookdown::preview_chapter(“{Rmd_file}”)`